-The Nominating and Corporate Governance Committee annually reviews director suitability and the continuing composition of the board of directors and is currently actively reviewing candidates for a replacement board member.
-Once a suitable candidate is identified, the Nominating and Corporate Governance then recommends director nominees who are voted on by the full board of directors.
+The Nominating and Corporate Governance Committee annually reviews director suitability and the continuing composition of the board of directors and recommends director nominees who are voted on by the full board of directors.
 All director nominees then stand for election by the stockholders annually.